You need to register with us as an employer as soon as you start employing.

 - your contact details (if you’re not registering through myIR)

-- details of any fringe benefits you will be providing
+- details of any fringe benefits you'll be providing

 - any specified superannuation contributions you will be making

-- any student loan payments you will be making
+- any student loan payments you'll be making

 - PAYE deduction tables

-- the number of employees you will have, including contractors receiving schedular payments.
+- the number of employees you'll have, including contractors receiving schedular payments.

-If you do not have an IRD number you will need to apply for one.
+If you do not have an IRD number you'll need to apply for one.

 You can register as an employer in myIR.